'Looking for Leia' documentary highlights Star Wars fangirls

 Why do you think it's important female fans get the recognition they deserve?

-Women have always been a part of Star Wars fandom and broader sci-fi, fantasy, and geek culture.
-When I say women it's crucial to point out that I'm talking about a hugely broad category of humans: women of color, queer women, women of trans experience, young girls and elders, women across boarders and of different faiths.
+Ophelian: Women have always been a part of Star Wars fandom and broader sci-fi, fantasy and geek culture.
+When I say women it's crucial to point out that I'm talking about a hugely broad category of humans: women of color, queer women, women of trans experience, young girls and elders, women across borders and of different faiths.

 Invisibility has always been a hinge on which sexism and misogyny functions.
 The way it shows up in broader cultural systems is the same as how it shows up in geekdom.
 Women are rendered invisible, they aren't seen or acknowledged, they're devalued; their contributions or interests are seen as trivial or less serious than their male counterparts.